KernFerm/BubblesAI/readme.md

 4. After install, BubblesAI can be access via `Start Menu` or `Desktop shortcut`.
 5. `BubblesAI` will be the name of the `Desktop Shortcut` or `Start Menu`.

-**How to Share:**
-- You only need to share the MSI installer file (`BubblesAI Setup 1.0.0.msi`).
-- No need to send extra folders or files.

 ---

 ## ✨ Features